Amasirat/Obsidian/CSharp(.NET).md

 * Assigning an static member inside a constructor will reset its value each time an object is created.

+# Delegates and Events

 ## LINQ

+LINQ is a unified query system designed to retrieve and send data to any sort of database system.